I have a confession to make. I am a people pleaser. I like people to like me. I don’t like it when people don’t like me. It gives me hives.

 Delinquent.
 Me.
 Delinquent.
-Let me just let that soak in because, you know, I have never been delinquent on anything and now there it is, in plain writing, that yes, in fact, I. AM.
+Let me just let that soak in because, until now, I have never been delinquent on anything and now there it is, in plain writing, that yes, in fact, I. AM.
 DELINQUENT.

-Do I need to mention that being delinquent on anything does not go well with my people-pleasing personality?
+Do I need to mention that being delinquent does not go well with people-pleasing?

-So, naturally, I do the one thing any reasonable, unhealthy, people-pleasing person would do in my situation.
+So naturally, I do the one thing any reasonable person would do in my situation.
 I panic.
-(And I want to throw up.)
+(And I might want to throw up.)

-I worry how my delinquency will affect my stellar library-borrowing status.
-I wonder if they'll let me in the library ever again.
+I worry how my delinquency will affect my stellar borrowing status.
 I immediately throw every last library book in the car and rush to the library.